chromaui/chromatic-docs/cli.md

 There are examples here: https://github.com/chromaui/chromatic-cli

-Do not run this based on a github pull_request event.
-If you do, the commit and branch will get reported wrong, use [https://github.com/chromaui/action](https://github.com/chromaui/action) instead.
+Do not run this based on a GitHub `pull_request` event.
+If you do, the commit and branch will get reported wrong, use [our GitHub Action](https://github.com/marketplace/actions/publish-to-chromatic) instead.

 ## Migrating to the new CLI package